Russian (original) text

 I’m not interested in that.
 But we know that you told V. about your passion for homosexuality since childhood and that men could completely replace women for you.
 You should write in detailed when you became a homosexual and with whom you then became involved in this filthy business…

-"Tell us how and when you recruited Uspensky in the espionage-sabotage organization in the NKVD that you had created.
+"Tell us how and when you recruited Uspenskii in the espionage-sabotage organization in the NKVD that you had created.

-I turned my attention to Uspensky already at the beginning of 1936.
+I turned my attention to Uspenskii already at the beginning of 1936.

 That was when he was still the assistant commandant of the Moscow Kremlin for internal security?

-Where did you find out about Uspensky’s hostile anti-Soviet views.
+Where did you find out about Uspenskii’s hostile anti-Soviet views.
 Did he express them to you himself?

-No. Veinshtok and Frinovsky told me about that.
+No. Veinshtok and Frinovskii told me about that.
 They knew him well and believed that he’d be very suitable for espionage work.

 Yes.
 That was right after my arrival in the Commissariat.
 He quickly agreed and I told him that we needed our own men in the provinces.
 That was why I sent him to Western Siberia.